chrdtr/detecting_breast_cancer/README.md

 <b>In this context, the predictive power of the model is not sufficient.</b>

  # 2. Support vector machines (SVM)
+   ### Accuracy: 98.25%
+   ### False negatives: 2

-   - Data has been imported, sense-checked and statistically described
+   - Data has been imported, sense-checked and statistically described, one redundant column was dropped
    - As data was imbalanced, SMOTE was applied for balancing. y-variable then showed 249 results for each diagnosis
    - The linear kernel SVM-model was fitted and then evaluated on the test data